vdhamer/Photo-Club-Hub/.github/README.md

 * photo club _Clickers_ (hosted on `www.PhotoClubClickers.com`)
   * member __Bill__
-    * photos by Bill as a a member the Clickers
+    * photos by Bill as a member the Clickers
   * member __John__
     * photos John as a member of the Clickers